gtjoseph/dump1090/README-airspy.md

 As an alternative to using airspy_adsb, dump1090-fa can now access AirSpy devices directly.
 To use it, install the AirSpy libraries for your distribution.
 For Debian based distributions, the package is "libairspy0".
+For RedHat based distributions, it's "airspyone_host".

 ## Options